14 music videos that are so bad they’re brilliant

 Heene Boyz – Balloon Boy No Hoax

 This is a slightly more obscure one, but with incredible rear projection special effects.
 Not good, just incredible.
-The song is based on the U.S.‘Balloon Boy’ hoax case in which a family claimed their 6-year old son had been trapped in a flying saucer-shaped helium balloon that reached 7,000 feet.
-The vid has garnered more than 450K views on YouTube, which is both far more and far less than it deserves.
+The song is based on the U.S. ‘Balloon Boy’ hoax case in which a family claimed their six-year old son had been trapped in a flying saucer-shaped helium balloon that reached 7,000 feet.
+The vid has garnered over half a million views on YouTube, which is both far more and far less than it deserves.

 Ozzy Osbourne – Bark At The Moon